-Find Therapists and Counselors in Weymouth Town, Massachusetts
+Weymouth Town, Massachusetts Therapists

 Find a therapist in Weymouth Town, Massachusetts that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Weymouth Town to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Weymouth Town to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 An Overview of Mental Health in Weymouth Town, Massachusetts

 When mental health issues start to impact people’s lives, they can affect nearly every facet of daily living.
 From work performance to relationships with friends and family, issues like depression, anxiety disorders and racing thoughts related to schizophrenia and bipolar depression can change them all forever.
 Some people living in Weymouth Town, Massachusetts, are vulnerable to mental health issues, and with only a little over half the people in the state being treated, chances are those who suffer likely face a difficult daily struggle.
-However, before these individuals can be helped, it is important that their loved ones understand what might be contributing to their poor mental health.
+However, before these individuals can be helped, their loved ones must understand what might be contributing to their poor mental health.

 Crime and Mental Health in Weymouth Town

-Weymouth Town is 54 percent safer than other cities in the United States.
+Weymouth Town is 44% safer than other cities in the United States.
 However, this does not mean that the city is immune to crime, and in some cases, poor mental health causes violence.
 In July of 2018, a young man by the name of Emanuel Lopes shot and killed a police officer and a 77-year-old bystander before being apprehended, and friends and family revealed afterward that Lopes had been mentally ill since high school and had tried to kill himself during his sophomore year.
 While this is one of the most well-known criminal incidents related to mental illness in the city, it is certainly not the only one that has occurred.

 Poor mental health may also lead to property damage and robbery as those who are both homeless and mentally ill try to find shelter or cash to fuel addictive habits.
-In fact, theft was the most common crime in the area in 2016, followed by assault.
+The theft was the most common crime in the area in 2016, followed by assault.
 While it is difficult to say how many thefts were directly related to mental illness, the statistics seem to suggest that the city’s steady rate of theft, which only recently dropped under 1,000 per 10,000 residents, may be affected by this issue.